umbralcalc/umbralcalc.github.io/_posts/architectures_for_current_and_future_hardware.md

 ## Classical hardware

 When we talk about 'classical' hardware here, we just mean standard CPUs.
-This naming will make sense as we progress through the post.

 On CPUs, simulation architectures may be constructed out of several ingredients.
 Loosely speaking, these are: Memory, Threads, Channels between Threads, Processes and Inter-Process Communication (IPC).